LIFE AT OUR VILLAGES

 RECRUITMENT

-World Villages for Children supports the Boystowns and Girlstowns operated by the Sisters of Mary in the Philippines, South Korea, Mexico, Guatemala, Brazil, Honduras, and Tanzania.
+World Villages for Children supports the Boystowns and Girlstowns operated by the Sisters of Mary in the Philippines, Mexico, Guatemala, Brazil, Honduras, and Tanzania.
 At these live-in schools, the sisters educate and care for more than 20,000 children living in extreme poverty at no cost to the children’s families.

 The Sisters begin recruiting boys and girls from all countries where our Villages are located in July of each year and continue through October.
 They travel to some of the poorest regions, despite the limited infrastructure and potential risks, to ensure they reach the children who most need help.